SimonAgain/tictactoe/README.md

 * Game board buttons show a dot once “Play Again” or “Reset Score” has been pressed.
     * This is caused but needing a hidden character in place in order to place the “X” or “0”.
 Without a character  already in place, the boxes of the game board would pop out of position when placing the player’s symbol..
 	  * The use of “button” to make up the game board and the way in which wrote an X or 0 to that button, could be the cause.
 I would like to try using another method to add boxes to the game board as well as overlaying an image to the location as the symbol rather than “writing” character to that location.
-* At version 6, if using the AI player for consecutive games, the player would change sides between games.
+* At version 9, if using the AI player for consecutive games, the player would change sides between games.
 Meaning the score counter is useless as the human player is forced to change symbol between games.
+    * To overcome this, press the "Play Again" button to switch players.
 	  * Future version would assign the AI player to a set symbol.

 A working version of the project can be found here. [link to game](http://SimonAgain.github.io/tictactoe